 Arang And The Magistrate (2012) is a complex but stunning Korean historical fantasy drama and mystery story, loosely based on an old folk legend telling the tale of Arang, a beautiful girl betrothed to someone she never met, who died unjustly and whose ghost returns in order to solve the mystery of her death.
 At first she cannot remember details of her death, so she seeks the aid of the new local magistrate, who is the only person in the village where she lived who can see ghosts.
 Previous law men had believed she died from an accident and dismissed her case.
 Now, finally, Arang finds someone who takes her ghost seriously enough to want to help her solve the mystery of why she tragically died so young.

-Although murder is a serious crime, strangely enough this version of the story never takes itself too seriously, yet its beautiful cinematography and special effects are second to none in the world of Korean drama, and they make this show an epic masterpiece that is different from the norm.
+Although murder is a serious crime, strangely enough this version of the story never takes itself too seriously, yet its beautiful cinematography and special effects via CGI are gorgeous, and they make this show an epic masterpiece that is different from the norm.
 This drama expertly ropes you in to Arang's compelling story, keeping you glued to your television set to find out who killed her, and what she will do about it when the truth is revealed.

 This drama is no fluff piece, however, despite its many surreal comedy and fantasy scenes (scary journeys to heaven and hell in episode 4 are quite jaw-dropping; I watched those sequences three times in a row because I was so transfixed by them!).
 Underneath the mystery of Arang's death are layers of cloak and dagger suspense twists which will amaze you as each is uncovered.
 Bizarre family secrets are revealed, corrupt politicians are revealed, spiritually possessed, occultic people are revealed.
 The person you think might be the killer in the beginning turns out not to be, but that doesn't mean that person is completely innocent either!
 Will the real Pontius Pilate stand up?